PhysiCell-Tools/python-loader/man/docstring/mcdsts.plot_timeseries.md

                 the given x and y will be rounded to the nearest even number, to be able to generate movies from the images.

-            ext: string; default is jpeg
+            ext: string; default is None
                 output image format. possible formats are None, jpeg, png, and tiff. if None then the matplotlib figure is returned by the function and not writen to file.